By Jordan Lees.

 If you sit with bad posture, the load that is transferred through your lumbar spine is 2.75 times greater than standing.
 Even sitting with perfect erect posture still transfers a load 1.5 times greater than when standing.

-Over time, this increased pressure is likely to wear down the structures in the lumbr spine, causing pain and discomfort, not to mention increasing your chances of a more serious injury.
+Over time, this increased pressure is likely to wear down the structures in the lumbar spine, causing pain and discomfort, not to mention increasing your chances of a more serious injury.

 When you sit, the body's natural posture is to slightly round at the shoulders and slouch forwards.
 This automatically brings the whole upper body forwards.
 Now, you can resist this posture, by making sure your chair is set up correctly and that you lean back into your backrest.
 However, most people who experience back pain do not do this - hence why they have back pain.